simplecov-ruby/simplecov/README.md

     ```

 3. Run your full test suite to see the percent coverage that your application has.
-4. After running your tests, run the command below from your app's root directory to check out what parts of your
+4. After running your tests, open `coverage/index.html` in the browser of your choice.
+For example, in a Mac Terminal,
-   application need more tests:
+   run the following command from your application's root directory:

   ```
   open coverage/index.html
   ```
+   **Note:** [This guide](https://dwheeler.com/essays/open-files-urls.html) can help if you're unsure which command your particular
+   operating system requires.
 5. Add the following to your `.gitignore` file to ensure that coverage results
    are not tracked by Git (optional):